-Therefore, existing findings in the literature give tentative support to the two major assumptions we would like to test in this probabilistic tractography analysis: (a) there exists adequate evidence showing that the hub region in vATL interacts with visual (e.g., pFG) and auditory/linguistic (e.g., STG) representations directly, but not praxic and function representations in lateral parietal cortex, and (b) the LP may have direct connections with ventral temporal cortex (e.g., medial pFG) and MTG, which then communicate with ATL.

 The present probabilistic tractography analysis is based on diffusion-weighted images (DWI) from 24 right-handed healthy subjects (11 female; mean age = 25.9) at University of Manchester, England (Cloutman, Binney, Morris, Parker, & Lambon Ralph, 2013) in a 3T Philips Achieva scanner (Philips Medical Systems, Best, Netherlands), using an 8 element SENSE head coil (details of scanning procedures in SI-method).
 The seed region of interests (ROIs) are chosen from: (a) ALE meta-analysis in previous section, including lateral pFG, medial pFG, MOG, pMTG and IPL (IPL_1) in the left hemisphere; (b) previous literature, including one ROI in vATL from an fMRI study (Visser, Jefferies, & Lambon Ralph, 2010) and a second ROI for IPL seed (IPL_2) from a transcranial stimulation study (Pobric, Jefferies, & Lambon Ralph, 2010) given the uncertainty of how LP is incorporated in the cortical semantic network.
-Since seed regions are in the left hemisphere, we restricted our tractography analysis within the left hemisphere.
 ROIs are defined as a sphere with a diameter of 6 mm in MNI brain space (Montreal Neurological Institute) and then converted into native space of each individual subject.
 For each voxel within a seed ROI sphere, 15,000 streamlines were initiated using unconstrained probabilistic tractography with a dedicated software package using the PICo (Probabilistic Index of Connectivity) method (Parker & Alexander, 2005).
 On the unnormalized tracking data from each seed region of each individual, other ROI masks were overlaid and a maximum connectivity value (ranging from 0 to 15,000) was obtained for the seed region and each of other ROIs, resulting in a matrix of streamline-based connectivity.
 A two-level threshold (individual level: 1%, 2.5%, and 5% for high probability; and group level: exceed high probability criterion in at least 12 subjects, i.e., 50% of the subject sample) was applied to determine high likelihood of connection based on heuristic distributions established by previous study (Cloutman, Binney, Drakesmith, Parker, & Lambon Ralph, 2012) using the same method and dataset (Put in SI or Figures??) (for more details, see SI-method).

 The connectivity matrix is presented in Table S2-3 and the group-averaged probabilistic tractography is shown in Figure 2.